haotian2006/HelperDocs-contributions/Fixing Errors.md

 Then you will know that y is not equal to 0

 !!!
-    You don't really need to add all those prints to figure out what wrong for example if you know your code is running you can probably remove the print("script is running")
+    You don't really need to add all those prints to figure out what wrong for example if you know your code is running you can probably remove the print("script is running").
+    You also can just print("X") (or anything that will help) instead of print("x check passed")
 2. printing the variables

 ```lua